 Introduction to fibre patch leads

-Fibre patch leads are designed to rapidly and conveniently connect two fiber optic devices/euipments.
-One has a connector/connectors at each end.They enable a quick connection or disconnection of fiber optic cable, which makes them faster and easier than splicing.
-It provides a high reliable way to transmit signals and is very popular in the telecom industry, especially for indoor application, such as for easy installation when paired with patch panels, optical switches, and/or telco equipment.
-Sometimes it is used in outdoor application, requires the fiber patch lead has perfect waterproof performance.
+Fibre patch leads are designed to rapidly and conveniently connect two fibre optic devices/equipment.
+With connector/connectors at either end, they enable a quick connection or disconnection of fibre optic cable.
+This way is much faster and easier than splicing.
+It provides a highly reliable way to transmit signals and is very popular in the telecom industry, especially for indoor applications, such as for easy installation when paired with patch panels, optical switches, and/or telco equipment.
+Sometimes it is used in an outdoor application, where requires the fibre patch lead has perfect waterproof performance.

-Normally the fibre patch leads are simplex or duplex.
-Sometimes multi cores fibre patch leads are used in some applications.
+Most of the fiber patch leads are simplex or duplex.
+But sometimes multi cores fiber patch leads are required in some applications.
 Such as 8 cores, 16cores, … 96 cores.

-The key part of connector is ferrule, it play an important role in controlling the insert loss and return loss.
-APC polishing should be chosen when the fiber link requires low return loss.
+The key part of the connector is the ferrule, it plays an important role in controlling the insert loss and return loss.
+APC polishing should be chosen when the fibre link requires low return loss.